 A lot of people get hung wondering “what is a graphics card?”, “why are they important”, and especially “why are there so many options?!”
 With that in mind, I hope this quick post was able to help clear all that up, if not just a little bit!

 At the end of the day, whether or not you even need a discrete graphics card depends on how you’re using your PC.
 But, at the very least, now you should definitely know what a graphics card is!
+If you want an affordable one check out our favorites here.

 If there’s anything you feel wasn’t explained well enough, please let us know by using the comment section below!